Manual names, topic titles, and section headings

 Context-friendly headings

-Write headings that users can understand without the context of the surrounding topics or sections.
-For example, don't include numbered steps in titles or headings, such as "Step 5: Move the cursor."
+Write headings that users can understand without the context of the surrounding topics or related sections, and consider what happens if they land on a topic from a search.
+For example, don't include numbered steps in titles or headings, such as "Step 5: Move the cursor" because it relies on the topics around it.
 A supertask might be a better way to organize your content than to include numbered steps in the title or heading.

 Can I write a title or heading in the form of a question?

-You can write topic titles or section headings in the form of a question, but use this form sparingly.
+You can write topic titles or section headings in the form of a question, but use this format sparingly.

 This documentation applies to the following versions of Splunk® Style Guide: current